pumpkin

 ›› RESEARCH

-Systems Biology: mathematical modeling of immune response to pathogens (mathematical modeling of Mycobacterium tuberculosis and Francisella tularensis infection in human, primate and mouse).
+Systems Biology: mathematical modeling of immune response to pathogens (mathematical modeling of Mycobacterium tuberculosis) and host-microbiome interactions.
+Infection data are are from human, primate and mouse.

 Mathematics: representing cell populations dynamics and interaction by various mathematical modeling techniques, e.g. deterministic Ordinary Differential Equation (ODE) and Delay Diffferential Equation (DDE) systems, as well as Stochastic models (Agent Based Models– ABM)).